r4ch45/charterful/notebooks/markdown/2-how-efficient-are-gas-fired-powerstations.md

-There is consistently a small difference in energy between sites, looking at the total difference per day this is centred near 0 but can increase quite high both positively and negatively.
+There is consistently a small difference in energy vs volume*CV between sites (they should be the same). looking at the total difference per day this is centred near 0 but can increase quite high both positively and negatively.

 ```python